intranda/goobi-plugin-step-mets-enhancer/docs/index_en.md

 ## Overview and functionality
 The plugin opens the METS file and enriches it with metadata from the images contained in the media folder.
-Additionally, a collection can be automatically added if none is already defined in the METS file.
-Furthermore, pagination and other metadata can be added through configuration.
+Additionally, metadata from the rule set can be added automatically.
+Pagination and further metadata can also be included through configuration.

 ## Configuration
 The plugin is configured in the file `plugin_intranda_step_mets_enhancer.xml` as shown here: